platformatic/platformatic/docs/reference/db/configuration.md

 - [`clients`](#clients)

-Sensitive configuration settings, such as a database connection URL that contains a password, should be set using [configuration placeholders](#configuration-placeholders).
+Sensitive configuration settings, such as a database connection URL that contains a password, should be set using [environment variable placeholders](#environment-variable-placeholders).

 ### `server`